Higher-Derivative Quantum Gravity with Purely Virtual Particles: Renormalizability and Unitarity

 \subsection{Renormalization}

-We give the main ingredients to prove the renormalizability of the theory with the help of the Batalin-Vilkovisky formalism, which we brielfy introduce below.
-We assume that the divergent part of the effective action satisfies the Kluberg-Stern--Zuber conjecture~\cite{Kluberg-Stern:1974nmx,Kluberg-Stern:1975ebk} without proving it.
-The reader is referred to~\cite{Anselmi:2015niw} for the general proof in a large class of models, which includes higher-derivative quantum gravity.
+We give the main ingredients to prove the renormalizability of the theory with the help of the Batalin-Vilkovisky formalism, which we briefly introduce below.
+In~\cite{Stelle:1976gc} it was assumed that the divergent part of the effective action satisfies the so-called Kluberg-Stern--Zuber conjecture~\cite{Kluberg-Stern:1974nmx,Kluberg-Stern:1975ebk}.
+More recently it has been proved by a theorem in~\cite{Anselmi:2015niw} for a large class of models, which includes higher-derivative quantum gravity.
+We do not review the proof here and the reader is referred to~\cite{Anselmi:2015niw} for details.

 The Batalin-Vislkovisky formalism is a useful tool to prove renormalizability in gauge theories and gravity.
 It makes use of an extended action $\Sigma$ that accounts for the sources of the BRST transformations and allows to write the Ward-Takahashi-Slavnov-Taylor identities in a compact form.
 The counterterms then satisfiy certain properties and the divergences are removed by means of an iterative procedure.